- 5-Minute Article

 Work toward minimizing your tax burden by asking questions such as:

-Healthcare costs are one of the top retirement concerns for most Americans2, but financial advisors can help prepare for these expenses.
-Asking these questions can ensure healthcare considerations are included in a financial plan:
+Asking these questions can help ensure healthcare that considerations are included in a financial plan:

 Thinking about what will happen to your money after you’re gone may be difficult, but can help ensure loved ones are taken care of financially.
 Financial advisors can explain the importance of this process and partner with other professionals to develop an estate plan.

 Important questions to ask:

 - How can I ensure that my money and other assets go where I want them to after I’m gone?

 A financial advisor can help find an estate planning attorney to develop a legal structure that reflects your wishes while identifying insurance or other financial tools that provide for surviving spouses and children.

 - How do I implement my estate planning attorney’s recommendations?

 Financial professionals play an important role in implementing estate plans – from making sure specific assets are properly titled and transferred to trusts, to reminding people to update beneficiary forms on retirement accounts, insurance plans, and other documents.
 Asking these questions can help you take control of important financial decisions and maximize the benefits of a relationship with a financial advisor.

 Don’t yet have a financial advisor?
 Read 5 Questions to Ask a Financial Professional to help you select the best fit for your needs.